biniyam-21/bookstore-servlet-practice-00/README.md

 # Simple bookstore using servlet

-this is a simple practice using java servlet that use java and MYSQL database. this simple practical project have a simple feature like storing books deleting from the database and editing the price the name and other information
+This is a simple practice using java servlet that use java and MYSQL database. this practical project have a simple feature like storing books deleting from the database and editing the price the name and other information

 ## Tech Stack